 Capital subsidies support developments that have not been built or rehabilitated.
 Compared to projects that have been completed and stabilized with tenants or owners, investments in these developments may carry a somewhat higher risk of failure.
 This risk can be mitigated by maintaining high standards and a careful applicant review process.
 However, where existing guidelines are not already in place (such as recapture policies for the Low-Income Housing Tax Credit program), cities should also establish clear procedures regarding the recapture of subsidies or other penalties in the event that a project fails to meet deadlines or comply with program requirements.

-The city of Santa Cruz uses the Affordable Housing Trust Fund, (AHTF), is to assist in the creation and preservation of affordable housing for the benefit of low and moderate-income households.
+Meanwhile, Santa Cruz, California uses the Affordable Housing Trust Fund, (AHTF), to assist in creating and preserving affordable housing for the benefit of low- and moderate-income households.
+The fund helps provide construction and permanent financing, leveraged using LIHTC, tax-exempt bonds, and other public and private sources.
 For more details, visit the City of Santa Cruz website.

-- Basic HOME and CDBG: An Overview of Program Requirements, HUD Office of Community Planning and Development – This slide deck was prepared for a training session on using HOME and CDBG and combining the programs.
+- Basic HOME and CDBG: An Overview of Program Requirements, HUD Office of Community Planning and Development – This slide deck was prepared for a training session on how to use HOME and CDBG, and rules around combining the programs to achieve affordable housing goals.

 - HOME and the Low-Income Housing Tax Credit Guidebook, HUD Office of Community Planning and Development (2013) – This guidebook provides technical guidance to HOME participating jurisdictions on how to successfully combine funding from the LIHTC and HOME programs.
 Topics covered include financial feasibility, construction standards, and ensuring long-term compliance.